jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And that's dark majic.

-It makes a person living in 2020 act like it were 1930 when cars were new and majical.
-The first cars upgraded people used to walking around or waiting for a horse and carriage.
-Buying vehicles for the first time meant these new cyborgs could happily cruise around, take family road trips, visit faraway friends.
+Because of this mystical force, a person living in 2020 actd like it is 1930; when cars were new and majical.
+The first cars upgraded people used to walking around or riding for a horse and carriage.
+Buying vehicles for the first time meant created new cyborgs who could happily cruise around, take family road trips, visit faraway friends.

 The cars of the early 1900s were a significant transportation upgrade, like us getting hi-speed internet for the first time.

-But today is 2020, and you're not in _Grease_, _American Graffiti_, or _Rebel Without a Cause_.
+But today is 2020, and we're not in _Grease_, _American Graffiti_, or _Rebel Without a Cause_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>

 _Professional driver on a closed course.
-And still, a gas car, with four wheels, probably stuck in traffic._
+And still, a gas car, with four wheels.
+There's nothing wrong with cars, trucks, or tractor-trailers.
+But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills._

 The truth is cars aren't new and exciting.
 They're already integrated into our lives.
 More chrome, keyless entry, leather interior are refreshing, enjoyable, but in the end, they don't really matter.
 You're the same cyborg with almost any car.

 Polishing up old technology doesn't upgrade civilization.

 My customers admitted as much.
 After an accident, what they wanted most of all (by far) was a rental car.
 Fancy features and made up colors didn't matter; they just needed to get around.